AxeWP/wp-graphql-headless-login/docs/recipes/server-side-auth-next-api-routes.md

   try ...// The rest of the function.
 }
 ```
 **Note:** You can also get a _new_ `wooSessionToken` from the `login` mutation payload when the user logs in.
 However, this will be a _new_ session token, and will not be associated with the user's existing session.
 This means that any items in the user's cart will not be transferred to the new session.
-If you want to transfer the user's cart to the new session, it's best to rely solely on the `woocommerce-session` header, and forget the `LoginPayload.wooSessionToken` GraphQL field altogether.
+If you want to transfer the user's cart to the new session, it's best to rely solely on the `woocommerce-session` header, and forget about the `LoginPayload.wooSessionToken` GraphQL field altogether.